 At the next level, the help-side rim protectors will obviously be more effective paint-finishing deterrents than at the DII level, however, with the defensive three-second violation in place, won’t be able to simply pitch a tent in the paint and focus on preventing all attempts at the rim.
 Though Hinton’s runner/floater finishing clip may be unsustainable, he has certainly shown it to be a very viable part of his scoring package in a way that has the potential to translate.

 Though there haven’t been all that many DII NBA standouts since the likes of Flip Murray and Ben Wallace, the league has shown that it is very receptive to welcoming talent from any pre-draft school, country, or background.
 Daulton Hommes and Amir Hinton are two of the more promising DII prospects to have surfaced in some time, and each have a very legitimate chance of playing in the NBA one day.
 More than half the NBA has had scouts in attendance at games and practices to evaluate each of these DII studs.
 Both Hommes and Hinton should be eligible as graduate transfers next season and would be highly sought after by prominent DI programs, but may be best served to capitalize on their current momentum as intriguing, rising prospects with upside.
-For each, being drafted isn’t completely outside the realm of possibility if they’re able to impress in front of NBA executives in the pre-draft process, but their more likely routes are that of inking a two-way contracts and eventually earning fully guaranteed deals down the road.
+For each, being drafted isn’t completely outside the realm of possibility if they’re able to impress in front of NBA executives in the pre-draft process, but their more likely routes are that of inking Exhibit-10 deals and proving themselves in Vegas and the G League with the goal of eventually earning fully guaranteed NBA deals down the road.

 Write something about yourself.
 No need to be fancy, just an overview.